Cylecq/Express-Quests-05/README.md

 1. Do a GET request `localhost:5005/api/users/`
 2. Copy a user
 3. Paste it in the body of your request
-4. Delete the id line and modify the user
+4. Delete the id line and modify the user (at least the email)
 5. Do a POST request `localhost:5005/api/users/`
 6. Do a GET request `localhost:5005/api/users/` and keep the ID in mind
 7. Do a DELETE request `localhost:5005/api/users/*id of the new user*`